 All these kinds of information will be learned by models while training or building AI-Based models.
 We add this information to our raw data or extracted data to add value for our dataset through an annotation process.

 In the development phase of the model for risk management, we will use preprocessed text.
 Our model aim is to identify the risks so that we can utilize NLP-based topic modeling techniques to identify top risks.
 This is the statistical model to identify abstract topics from the documents.
 And also a discovery group of words that leads to that particular topic.
-For topic analysis, the most popular NLP techniques are Latent Semantic Analysis (LSA) and Latent Dirichlet Allocation (LDA).
+The most popular NLP techniques are Latent Semantic Analysis (LSA) and Latent Dirichlet Allocation (LDA) for topic analysis.

 Part-of-speech (POS) tagging strategy is utilizing to filter the fascinating categories, semantic networks to recover semantic connections between phrases as concept instances, syntactic and semantic information to construct concept recognition heuristics applied to messages.